flanksource/website2.0/src/blog/template-operator/intro-part-1.md

 ### Following the logs

-To follow the manager logs, open a new terminal and, changing what needs to be changed, run :
+To follow the manager logs, open a new terminal and, changing what needs to be changed, run:

 ```bash
 kubectl logs -f --since 10m -n template-operator \